 What do you need to get started?

-The thing about beekeeping is that everyone does it slightly different.
+The thing about beekeeping is that everyone does it slightly differently.
 You can get very technical very quickly but it is also possible to keep and manage bees fairly simply depending on your approach.

 Honeybees need the basics: shelter, food and water.

-Beekeepers need to be able to manage these things especially when, like in the North, honeybees are 100% dependent on their keepers for survival.
+Beekeepers need to be able to manage these things, especially when, like in the North, honeybees are 100% dependent on their keepers for survival.

 Here is your basic list of equipment for starting your beehive (& apiary)

 - 2 Supers or hive boxes to be used as the main chambers for the honeybees to live in and produce their young (brood)